FrankN88/FrankN88-first_milestone_new/TESTING.md

         1. The user would already be comfortable with the website layout and can easily click the links to the selected pages.

     3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
-        1. At the bottom of every page there is a footer which content is consistent throughout all pages.
+        1. At the bottom of every page there is a footer with a cliccable embedded email address.
-        2. In the page "About us" the users can insert their personal details to receive the newsletter and special offers/events.
+        2. In the page "About us" the users can insert their personal details in a form to receive the newsletter and special offers/events.

 -   #### Site Owner Goals, Testing